IST356M001SP25/assignment-08-JackPateRoseCuse/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`

+For this assignment, we were tasked wtih creating a pivot table for the cost of traveling to a given location, then apply that function to other functions we needed to create.
+For me personally, I somewhat struggled with the function creations, because of needing to see which column I needed to call, what the aggregate function needed to be, and applying the newly created function inside other in progress functions.
+Creating the map for me, however, was not too difficult as the required code is minimal and I had done that previously in IST256, though making sure each part of the map was properly done was still a little difficult.
+But we were esseentially given all the data so that made it easier to get done.